 Mona enjoys serving at church, reading, music, road trips, antiquing, family game night, and watching college football.
 She and her husband have two adult sons and share their home with three rescue dogs.

-Shannon Pracht, LPC-S is a native of Oklahoma who has been living in Tulsa for more than seven years.
+Shannon Pracht, LPC-S is a native of Oklahoma who has been living in Tulsa for almost ten years.
 She holds a Bachelor of Arts in Psychology from Texas Tech University and a Master of Education in Community Counseling from the University of Oklahoma.
 Shannon is a Licensed Professional Counselor and a Licensed Professional Counselor Supervisor.

 Shannon began her work as a therapist providing counseling to foster children ages ranging from 4 - 17 years old, helping them in their foster homes.
 She has spent the past 6 ½ years working with families and children, from newborns to teenagers, who have been exposed to domestic violence, trauma, and abuse.
 Shannon is a facilitator for the Circle of Security-Parenting group and enjoys helping parents and their children understand each other, as well as strengthen and repair their close relationships.
 She has dedicated her life to helping others discover and expand the breadth of their emotional toolkit and both recognize and activate their inner strength in times of crisis, stress, anxiety, grief, and loss.